GATWICK EXPRESS MESS

 On arriving at Victoria station I found a long line for the ticket booth and self serve kiosks but knew I would able to purchase a ticket on the Gatwick Express.
-What I found as I made my way to catch the train was that there was no train to catch, but instead find a bus replacement service which would take approximately one hour to get me to the airport from the usual 30 minute journey.
+What I found as I made my way to catch the train was that there was no train to catch, but instead, find a bus replacement service which would take approximately one hour to get me to the airport from the usual 30-minute journey.

-What really gets me is the cost of the service, though you’re not getting an actual Gatwick Express train service and instead a bus service, the charge was the same £16.90 single fare for the service.
+What really gets me is the cost of the service, though you’re not getting an actual Gatwick Express train service and instead of a bus service, the charge was the same £16.90 single fare for the service.
 The same journey had I gone to the bus terminal near-by would have cost a mere £8.

 Why does a city like London fail to deliver such essential services?
 Transport in London is vast but not efficient, expensive and not reliable for what is delivered in return.